rvanlieshout/activesupport-binary-property/README.md

 possible value.

 It's required that each value you make available uses a single bit.
 The [paragraph 'Counting in binary' in an article about Binary numbers on Wikipedia](https://en.wikipedia.org/wiki/Binary_number#Counting_in_binary) can help you understand how this works and how multiple values can be used.
-For quick access values 1, 2, 4, 8, 16, 32, 64, ... can be used.

 ## Usage